Q. What should I do if I think my child has a SEND?

 A. We always work hard to make sure that our parents are happy with what we provide for their child.
 However, we will address worries, concerns and complaints as soon as possible through face-to-face meetings where we will listen carefully to your concerns.
 If you feel that we have not been able to address your concerns satisfactorily, we have a complaints policy and procedure.

-If you would prefer to speak to an independent adviser, you may wish to talk to Camden’s SENDIASS adviser, Victor Baldock on 0207 974 6264
+If you would prefer to speak to an independent adviser, you may wish to talk to Camden’s SENDIASS team on 0207 974 6264.

 Q. Who can my child talk to if s/he is worried about something?